Boilers for thermo-solar power plants

 An alternative to fossil energies

 This innovative technology enables all types of coolant fluids to be re-heated along with the direct generation of steam.
-Capable of storing large quantities of energy and of producing electricity even at night, it is today the best performing alternative to the use of fossil energies.
+Capable of storing large quantities of energy and of producing electricity even at night, it is currently the best performing alternative to the use of fossil fuels.

 Salt, the energy of the future